etanami/travel-app/README.md

-# Weather-Journal App Project
+# CAPSTONE- Travel App Project

 ## Overview

-This project is an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project is a travel app that allows users to enter their destination city and date of departure to dynamiallu update the UI.

 ## Methodization

-I modified the `server.js` file and the `website/app.js` file.
-Here i had to create get & post routes in both files so as to get the information needed from the Weather API, then post the needed information in the app endpoint.
-With this new data, I was able to update the UI dynamically.
-After all was done, I updated the `style.css` , to style the application to my customized perfection.
+- Use GeoNames.org API to fetch location data of entered city

+- Use Weatherbit.io API to get weather for arrival date with icons

+- Use Pixabay.com API to display image of destination city

+- Use webpack for development and production builds

+- Use jest to test

+- Install service workers

 ## Instructions

-* Enter zip code
-* Enter your current feeling(the way you feel about the current weather)
-* Click on the generate button to preview result
+- Get API keys for Weatherbit and Pixabay and a username for GeoNames.org.
+- Pick a destination and date
+- Get result

+## Extension

+The project was extended by integrating the REST Countries API to pull in data for the country being visited.